Howard Frankland Bridge: History

 A reconstruction project was planned to begin in 2017 for the new Gateway Expressway project, a plan to build a new toll road to connect different parts in Pinellas County.
 However, FDOT planned to reconstruct the interstate in smaller phases rather than the original larger two-phase project and the start of construction was delayed to 2020.

-Once the reconstruction project is finished in 2026, major traffic congestion on the Howard Frankland bridge is expected to be significantly reduced by the addition of new lanes.
+Once the reconstruction project finished in 2026, major traffic congestion on the Howard Frankland bridge was significantly reduced by the addition of new lanes.
 On January 7, 2021, FDOT postponed by a week to January 16, 2021 the start date for removing an overpass and the corresponding exit ramp over I-275.
 It had been scheduled to shut down by 8 p.m., EST, January 9, through January 10.
 This work was part of the U.S. $600 million toll road project.
-On January 16 to 17, 2021, workers removed the 4th street north interchange bridge (overpass) from 8 p.m. on January 16, to 12 p.m. on January 17.
+On January 16 to 17, 2021, workers removed the 4th Street North interchange bridge (overpass) from 8 p.m. on January 16, to 12 p.m. on January 17.
 Exit 32 was closed until late 2021 while the new overpass is constructed.
 Overall construction on this large project began in fall 2020 and completion is expected in spring 2026.
 The new southbound bridge opened to traffic on March 25th 2025, and northbound traffic was moved to the previously existing southbound bridge on July 9, 2025.
 The previously existing 1960s northbound bridge will be removed by spring of 2026.
 The newly built bridge for southbound traffic will include a separate pathway for pedestrian and bicycle traffic, and tolled express lanes for both directions.